lucidsoftware/cumulus/modules/cloudfront.md

     * `http-port` - the http port for the custom origin
     * `https-port` the https port for the custom origin
     * `protocol-policy` - the policy to use when serving content from the origin valid values include `"http-only"` and `"match-viewer"`
+    * `origin-ssl-protocols` - required if `protocol-policy` is `"https-only"`.
+Should be a string array of the SSL protocols to use.
 * `default-cache-behavior` - a JSON object that defines how items from an origin may be cached in CloudFront when a request matches no other cache behavior. see [Cache Behaviors](#cache-behaviors) for details on how it is configured.
 * `cache-behaviors` - an optional array of JSON objects defining the cache behaviors this distribution has.
 The order these behaviors are defined is the order in which they are checked to see if a requests matches.
 The properties of the JSON object are discussed in [Cache Behaviors](#cache-behaviors)
 * `comment` - the comment describing your distribution